wadeallen/uccdga/content/_index.md

   content: "Summer Worship Each Sunday at 9:30 AM"
   button:
     enable: true
-    label: "Learn More About Us"
+    label: "Worship at The United Church"
-    link: "about/"
+    link: "worship/"

 ############################# About #################################
 about:
-  enable: false
-  title: "About Us"
+  enable : true
+  title : "About The United Church"
   description: "A vital part of the community of Canandaiga for generations, The United Church seeks to glorify God as we worship, grow, reach, and care."
   content: "The United Church connects to two denominations and other local and national ministries.
 Through its Mission Budget (which is separate from the Operating Budget), the United Church gives over a third of its yearly offerings to ministries outside of its walls.

    As a member of two denominations, The United Church is unique.
 It retains language and organizational structure from both denominations.
-Membership in the United Church can be either denomination (Presbyterian or Baptist) or neither denomination (United)."
+Membership in the United Church can be either denomination (Presbyterian or Baptist) or neither denomination (United)." image : "images/church-building.png"
-  image: "images/church-outside.jpg"
+  button:
+    enable: true
+    label: "Read More About The United Church"
+    link: "about/"

 ######################### Portfolio ###############################
 portfolio:
-  enable: true
+  enable: false
-  bg_image: "images/outside-church.png"
+  bg_image: "images/feature-bg.jpg"
   title: "About"
   content: " A vital part of the community of Canandaiga for generations, The United Church seeks to glorify God as we worship, grow, reach, and care.